 The Plaza, Oxford Street

-A shopping centre, with huge potential being central London's only major shopping centre, but which was not meeting either the demands of the target market or the retailers.
+Over 20 years ago, this shopping centre, with huge potential being central London's only major shopping centre, was not meeting either the demands of the target market or the retailers.

 Colman Architects developed the strategy to completely reconfigure the Centre creating a 22,000 sq ft unit in the basement (let to JJB Sports), relocation of the food court to the rear of the first floor with branded kiosks (this has been a huge success drawing customers to the full depth of the Centre), relocating escalators to improve sight lines and usage patterns on the first floor, removing the scenic lift from the atrium, and locating a 22,000 sq ft Holmes Place Health Club on the second floor.
 The result is a highly visible well used Centre with a massive increase in foot fall.